-Gig worker bill AB-5 passes in California – TechCrunch
+Gig worker bill, AB5, passes California State Senate – TechCrunch

 Assembly Bill 5, the gig worker bill opposed by the likes of Uber, Lyft and DoorDash, has passed in the California State Senate.
 This comes shortly after California Governor Gavin Newsom officially put his support behind AB 5 in an op-ed.

-The bill needed 21 votes to pass in the State Senate.
-It passed in a 29 to 11 vote this evening.
+AB5 would ensure gig economy workers are entitled to minimum wage, workers’ compensation and other benefits.

-The next step is for Governor Newsom to sign the bill into law, which he is expected to do.
-If he signs the bill, it will go into effect at the beginning of 2020.
+The state Senate passed the bill in a 29 to 11 vote this evening.
+The state Assembly, which previously approved the legislation, will now vote on amendments to AB5.
+If the Assembly passes the legislation, which it is expected to, it will go to Gov. Newsom who has expressed support for the measure.

-“AB 5 is only the beginning,” Gig Workers Rising member and driver Edan Alva said in a statement.
+“AB5 is only the beginning,” Gig Workers Rising member and driver Edan Alva said in a statement.
 “I talk daily to other drivers who want a change but they are scared.
 They don’t want to lose their only source of income.
 But just because someone really needs to work does not mean that their rights as a worker should be stepped all over.
 That is why a union is critical.
 It simply won’t work without it.”

 The bill, first introduced in December 2018, aims to codfiy the ruling established in Dynamex Operations West, Inc. v Superior Court of Los Angeles.
 In that case, the court applied the ABC test and decided Dynamex wrongfully classified its workers as independent contractors based on the presumption that “a worker who performs services for a hirer is an employee for purposes of claims for wages and benefits…”